Austria–Ukraine relations: Cultural relations

 The historical ties are clearly evident in cultural relations.
 In western Ukrainian cities such as Lviv (Lemberg) and Chernivtsi (Czernowitz), architectural and cultural influences from the Austro-Hungarian era are still visible today.
 Building on this heritage, Austria maintains a broad cultural engagement in Ukraine.
 The first Austrian libraries were opened in Lviv and Chernivtsi back in 1992; today there are five such libraries nationwide, funded by the Austrian Foreign Ministry.
 There is also an Austrian Cultural Forum in Kyiv (temporarily closed since 2022) and several cooperation offices of the Austrian Exchange Service (OeAD) – for example in Lviv and Odesa – which implement cultural and educational projects.
 A joint Ukraine Office Austria serves as a contact point for cultural professionals, scientists, and students from both countries and coordinates cooperation projects in areas such as art, media, human rights, digitization, and healthcare.
 Scientific cooperation is also a high priority: Austria has maintained a scientific cooperation office in Lviv with a specialist attaché since 2001, and numerous university partnerships (including between the Universities of Vienna and Lviv) promote academic exchange.

+Carpathian Eight

+On 18 September 2026, Ukrainian President Volodymyr Zelenskyy announced the creation of the Carpathian Eight, a regional cooperation format involving Austria, the Czech Republic, Hungary, Poland, Romania, Serbia, Slovakia and Ukraine.
+The initiative was presented as a framework for cooperation in trade, transport, energy and security.